 Investment bankers may not share this secret because it can make their jobs harder.
 But the reality is that there are various ways to ease off on your responsibilities and get some liquidity out of the business without selling it outright.
 It’s your company, after all.
 More importantly, it’s your life, and only you can decide what’s right for you and your family.
 Your lawyer and banker are there to make it happen for you.

 And for those who’ve already sold their business and are feeling like all they are is the third person in line at Starbucks, remember: you’ve been here before.
 It just didn’t bother you then.
 So the problem isn’t being in line; it’s deciding what to do next and getting to it.
 And that’s a problem you can solve.

 You can also engage an outside third party (like my team at JOYN) to help you work through these questions so the deal pros don’t have to.
 It’s never too late to start a conversation, especially because there are ways to generate liquidity long before you start thinking of a sale.
-Learn about our Strategic Liquidity Services or RSVP for our November 10 breakfast for Atlanta business owners.
+Learn about our Strategic Liquidity Services.
 Here are some benefits in 60 seconds: